 This is the beginning of a series of reports on the influence of the OUN-B—the clandestine, self-described “revolutionary” faction of the Organization of Ukrainian Nationalists—in Washington now that Joe Biden occupies the White House.
-Right now I’m planning at least four installments to be spread out over the next couple months or so.
+Right now I’m planning at least four installments to be spread out over the next several months.

 PART 1: Dr. WAZ’s 2021 “US-Ukraine Security Dialogue”

 PART 2: The Rojansky Affair